By ExcellenceResumes – World’s Leading Resume and LinkedIn Profile Optimisation Agency.

 Did you remove the mention of any reference available?
 Recruiters are aware they can ask for referrals if needed.
 Also, recruiters will NEVER contact any name you have already inserted in your resume for obvious reasons.

-It’s quite a detailed checklist and not all resumes can tick all items.
+It’s quite a detailed checklist and not all resumes can tick all the 45 items.
 If yours does, congratulations!

 But if your resume misses 5 boxes or more, you need help.
 Work with us and we will convert your resume into an interview dispensing machine.